root-project/root/README/ReleaseNotes/v612/index.md

 ## Introduction

-ROOT version 6.12/00 is scheduled for release in 2018.
+ROOT version 6.12/00 is scheduled for release in December 2017.

 For more information, see: